-Regardless, if you intend to spend in any time in a Japanese school, as a friend, visitor, cultural exchange student or teacher, there’s a lot of more advanced Japanese vocabulary that you’ll need to navigate the campus and understand daily events.
+If you intend to spend any time in a Japanese school, as a friend, visitor, cultural exchange student or teacher, there’s a lot more advanced Japanese vocabulary you’ll need to navigate the campus.

 Let’s first get some perspective before we dive into the full list of vocabulary that you’ll need…